Edgartown, Massachusetts: Climate

-Edgartown has a humid subtropical climate (Köppen Cfa) according to most recent temperature averages, with some resemblance to that of Tampa, Florida, New York City, or Atlanta, Georgia, although the climate more resembles far inland Central Europe.
-Winters are mild with occasional snow and summers are hot and humid.
-Edgartown is among the most northerly locations with a semi-tropical climate in North America.
+Edgartown has a humid subtropical climate (Köppen Cfa) according to most recent temperature averages, making it one of the northernmost (and newest) places in North America with a subtropical climate.
+Winters are moderately cold with occasional snow and summers are very warm and humid; precipitation is slightly higher than mainland Massachusetts and mostly even year-round, with a slightly drier period around July.

+Edgartown's now subtropical climate is an excellent display of climate change, as it had an oceanic climate (Köppen Cfb) under climate normals as recently as 2010, and likely even a warm-summer humid continental climate (Köppen Dfb) due to January temperatures averaging below 32 F until the late 20th century.

 Diurnal temperature variation is lower than on the mainland.
 The warmest night on record is 76 F in August 2010 and the annual average is 72 F. When wind conditions come from the cold interior during winter, Edgartown can experience heavy cold snaps in spite of its offshore position and low latitude.
-The mean for the coldest day is at 20 F and the daytime maximum fell to 7 F in December 1980.
-Even with 40 F average January highs and the mild water temperatures, ice days were recorded every year at the station in its first 75 years operating.
+The mean annual minimum high temperature (in other words, the average lowest high temperature recorded each year) is 20 F and the coldest daytime maximum on record was 7 F in December 1980.
+Despite averaging 40 F average January highs and the mild water temperatures, ice days were recorded every year at the station in its first 75 years operating.